timstrasser/Bindings-Builder/README.md

    The Electron version is the `target` value.
 The Insider build is on the `master` branch and other RTM versions are tagged.

 2. Look up the `modules` version at the [Electron Releases repo](https://github.com/electron/releases)'s [`lite.json`](https://github.com/electron/releases/blob/master/lite.json) file.

+## Getting GitHub workflow to work
+1. Generate Personal Acces token for Account
+ - Settings
+ - Dev Settings
+ - PAT ...
+2. Add "build" environment for this Repo
+3. Add generated PAT to environment secrets with the name "pico"